pbailis/bailis.org-blog/_posts/2013-05-28-non-blocking-transactional-atomicity.md

 delivered writes but others have not yet, providing safety (e.g., [see Algorithm 3.4](http://www.newbooks-services.de/MediaFiles/Texts/7/9783642152597_Excerpt_001.pdf)).
-Formally, NBTA as presented here does not guarantee termination: servers may never become aware that a write in `pending` will never become stable;
-this requires failure detection and, in practice, messages can be removed from `pending` once sibling servers have been marked as dead, the server detects that a client died mid-transaction, (under last-writer-wins semantics) is overwritten by a higher timestamped write to `good`, or, more pragmatically, after a timeout.
+Formally, NBTA as presented here does not guarantee termination: servers may not realize that a write in `pending` will never become stable.
+Recognizing a "dead write" in `pending` requires failure detection and, in practice, writes can be removed from `pending` once sibling servers have been marked as dead, the server detects that a client died mid-write, the write (under last-writer-wins semantics) is overwritten by a higher timestamped write in `good`, or, more pragmatically, after a timeout.

 As presented here, servers can't `abort` updates.
 This isn't fundamental.
 Instead of placing items in `pending`, servers can